EugyPastore/Doggyrent/README.md

 <h1>Doggy Rent app</h1>
 <h2>Description</h2>
   <h3>Want to take a dog for a walk?
 Your new fluffy friend is just a few clicks away!</h3>

-    <p>Owners list their dogs on this marketplace (provide photo, description, breed, address).</p>
-    <p>On dogs show page there is a mapbox, photos carousel and a form for making reservations (walkers can add personalised message, choose date&time).</p>
+    <p>We've all been there.
+It's a sunny day, peak spring, which screams for a nice stroll through the park.
+But your partner has been annoying you all morning.
+You definitely don't want to ask him or her to join you.
+How we wish there was someone who's always friendly to us, right?
+But wait, there is someone!
+Every dog in the world!
+(Ok, almost every dog...)

+But then there's the next problem.
+Because what if you don't have a fluffy friend sitting at home, waiting for you to take him or her outside?
+Well, that's where we come in.
+DoggyRent is your way to go.

+DoggyRent is a marketplace for dogs.
+Yes, we know it's not the most ethical thing in the world.
+But the pictures are cute as crazy, right?
+Anyway.
+Owners can list their dogs by providing photos, description, breed and address.
+And interested users can rent them to take them for a walk.

+The marketplace is built on Ruby on Rails and includes features as a mapbox, a form for reservations and a fully functioning dashboard where users can keep track of their reservations.

-    <p> Index page has a search tool (with filter option for breed) that utilizes AJAX, which makes it easy for walkers to choose the right dog.
-Ruby Geocoder Gem takes care of showing precise location of a dog on a map, as well as cute doggy marker on a Mapbox map in Javascript was added to make user journey more fun.</p>
+The index page has a search tool (with filters by breed) that utilizes AJAX, which makes it easy for walkers to choose the right dog.
+The Geocoder gem takes care of showing the precise location of a dog on a map, as well as cute doggy marker on a Mapbox map in JavaScript was added to make user journey more fun.

-<p>Dashboard displays information on dogs that are owned by current user, as well as bookings made and requested bookings.</p>
+Dashboard displays information on dogs that are owned by current user, as well as bookings made and requested bookings.

-<p>After a reservation is made, the owner of a dog receives a booking request which might be approved or declined.
+After a reservation is made, the owner of a dog receives a booking request which could be either approved or declined.
 The status of a booking is updated automatically.</p>

- <p> Marketplace built on Ruby on Rails. </p>
+ <h4>What's in Doggy Rent:</h4>
   <ul>
+    <li>built on Ruby on Rails</li>
     <li>4 pages: Home, Index, Dashboard, Contact us</li>
     <li>Forms: login, sign up, change info</li>
     <li>MVC Architecture</li>